Pedro Pascal is magnetic in tender, blackly comic The Last of Us – review

 Pedro Pascal is Joel, a taciturn veteran.
 It’s 2003: George W Bush smiles down from classroom walls and Joel’s truck sports an Operation Desert Storm bumper sticker.
 “Jakarta?,” Joel wonders, as rumours of a horrific infection reach American airwaves.
 “Where is that?
 Middle East?”
 He’ll know soon enough: the Indonesian city is the epicentre of the outbreak.
 A mutated version of the cordyceps fungus rages out of a bread factory, and the world falls to pieces.
 Within days, all that’s left is the ragtag society of survivors and an earth governed largely by mushroom-brained zombies.

 The casting of The Last of Us’s central pairing, both alumni of the big dragon and ice-zombie show, is no coincidence.
-Pascal has forged an astonishing TV career from his fan-favourite, but only eight episode-long, arc on Game of Thrones.
+Pascal has forged an astonishing TV career from his fan-favourite, but only eight-episode-long arc on Game of Thrones.
 After Narcos and The Mandalorian, this is Pascal’s third post-Westeros leading role.
-He has a reliable magnetism as grizzled men who’d rather punch than talk.
+He has a reliable magnetism as a grizzled man who’d rather punch than talk.
 Ramsey, meanwhile, does an excellent line in precocious but endearing teenagers.
 “You ask a lot of goddam questions,” Joel growls at her, as she prattles her way through the lonely coniferous wasteland.

 The Last of Us is undoubtedly a new landmark in the seemingly impossible task of adapting video games.
 It’s too early to say whether it will satisfy the legions of fans who believe that Druckmann’s survivalist game is high art, in itself.
 But Druckmann, working with Mazin, has his fingerprints all over this tender, well-crafted and blackly comic piece.
 Right now, HBO is simply operating on a different level to any other network.
 With The Last of Us, it has another monster hit on its hands.